probinso/color-pollution/src/project/README.md

 ### Current Status
 This program takes as input night time images of lit street lamps.
 This returns approximate spectral profile of each lamp and it's relative position.

 This project is still a work in progress.
-The end product uses unsupervised classification techniques to label types of lamps (high pressure sodium vs cool white LED vs ect.).
-Every computationally expensive task's result will be cached in a database using methods transparent to the user.
+The end product uses unsupervised classification techniques to label types of lamps.
+Every computationally expensive task result will be cached in a database using methods transparent to the user.

 # Run without install of lamplibs
 The program requires the following libraries to run: